 On September 17, 2011 thousands of women and men gathered in Zuccotti Park, located in New York City’s Wall Street financial district.
 It was a day when Occupy Wall Street (#OccupyWallStreet) movement was publicly born, gradually receiving global attention and spawning the grassroots protests against social and economic inequality all over the US.
 But how did this historic event actually start?

 The original protest was initiated by Kalle Lasn and Micah White, editors of Adbusters, a Canadian anti-consumerist and pro-environment magazine.
 The idea was to have a peaceful occupation of Wall Street to protest against corporate influence on democracy, a growing disparity in wealth as a result of neoliberalism, and the absence of legal repercussions behind the recent global financial crisis.
-They sought to combine the symbolic location of the 2011 protests in Tahrir Square with the consensus decision-making of the 2011 Spanish protests (Movimiento 15-M).
+They sought to combine the symbolic location of the 2011 protests in Cairo’s Tahrir Square with the consensus decision-making of the 2011 Spanish protests (Movimiento 15-M).

 On June 9, Adbusters tweeted its subscribers “America needs its own Tahrir acampada.
 Imagine 20,000 people taking over Wall Street indefinitely”.
 In mid July, as Adbusters‘ senior editor Micah White said, they floated the idea via their email list and it was spontaneously taken up and it quickly spread online with help from the hacker group Anonymous.

-See, and feel, below (pasted from the Adbusters website) the full text of this (short) inspiring message – the original email that sparked Occupy Wall Street movement and defied the (corporatized and financialized) world.
+See, and feel, below (pasted from the Adbusters website) the full text of this inspiring message — the original email that sparked Occupy Wall Street movement and defied the (corporatized and financialized) world.

 Yes, Zuccotti Park encampment was dismantled and demonstrators were dispersed.
 But I am certain that Occupy Wall Street was not just a moment in history; rather it is the movement of history, it is the history in the making.

 A worldwide shift in revolutionary tactics is underway right now that bodes well for the future.
 The spirit of this fresh tactic, a fusion of Tahrir with the acampadas of Spain, is captured in this quote: